kacper-pietrzyk/blackjack-game/README.md

 # Blackjack game
 ## Description
-Page with frequently asked questions, which could be one of subpages.
-Questions and answers loaded by fetch API.
 Cards game 1-on-1 (player vs automated dealer) turn based blackjack game with 1000$ starting credit.
 Game use 6 decks of cards which are getting from API.
 Cards are shuffled before the game begins.
 One game consist 5 rounds.
 The rules for blackjack can be read [here](https://pl.wikipedia.org/wiki/Blackjack).